evman182/pact_broker/DEVELOPER_SETUP.md

   docker run --rm -v $(PWD):/app -w /app -it pact_broker:dev bash
   ```

-  If you wish to access the Pact Broker from the container's host, include `-p 9292:9292` to open that port to the host OS.
-If you wish to expose it using a different port, you can replace the second `9292` with a different valid port number
+  If you wish to access the Pact Broker from the container's host OS, include `-p 9292:9292` in the `docker run` command to open that port to the host OS.
+  If you wish to expose the application using a different port, you can replace the second `9292` with a different valid port number

 ### With native install